dmollaaliod/alta2017-rl/README.md

 # bioasq-rl
-Experiments using Reinforcement Learning for BioASQ
+Experiments using Reinforcement Learning for BioASQ as described in the following paper:

+D. Molla (2017).
+Towards the use of deep reinforce learning with global policy for query-based extractive summarisation. *Proceedings ALTA 2017*, Brisbane, Australia.

 ## Train and evaluate reinforce for debugging